klaytn/klaytn-docs/README.md

-# Klaytn Docs
+# Klaytn Docs (Archived)

+> [!IMPORTANT]
+> **This repository has been archived and is no longer accepting contributions.**
+> We appreciate all the contributions made by the community so far.
+For future development and contributions, please refer to [the new kaia docs repository](https://github.com/kaiachain/kaia-docs) which is expected to open to public after July 1st, 2024 (exact date to be confirmed).
+Please stay tuned for further announcements and updates.

 Welcome to the Klaytn documentation repository!
 This repo contains the source files for the official Klaytn documentation available at https://docs.klaytn.foundation.

-> [!IMPORTANT]
-> Attention content contributors!
-Klaytn docs has shifted platforms, migrating from Gitbook to **Docusaurus**.
-For key information about this transition and its impact on your contributions, please refer to [the Klaytn docs 2.0 announcement](https://klaytn.foundation/announcing-klaytn-docs-2-0-streamlined-searchable-and-community-powered/).

 ## Contributing